-HHC is a cannabinoid receiving increasing attention from consumers and brands, but much of the HHC sold online today is misrepresented.
+HHC is a cannabinoid receiving increasing attention from consumers and brands, but much of the HHC sold online and in stores today is misrepresented.
 Here’s everything you need to know to stay safe.

 HHC, or Hexahydrocannabinol, is a hemp-derived cannabinoid found in trace amounts in hemp seeds and pollen.